mcgtrt/go-puerto/README.md

 go install github.com/a-h/templ/cmd/templ@latest
 ```

 This project skeleton requires .env file in the root directory.
-Configuration with required keys below.
+Configuration with required keys are below.
-Please read this doc carefully as missing a single configuration item might result in app exiting from an error.
-The good side is that it's amazingly documented so you will always know what's missing (if you miss something).
+If you miss any piece of configuration and local setup - don't worry!
+It's thoroughly documented on every step and you will be guided with explicit messages that will help you get up in seconds!
+Reading this doc till the end is highly recommended.

 ## Core mechanisms